Durham hits clutch 3 to send No. 11 Providence past Butler

 The score was tied 55-all late in a back-and-forth second half before Simas Lukosius sank two free throws and Golden made a layup to give the Bulldogs a three-point lead with 2:38 left.

 Watson snagged a loose ball out of the air, dropped in a layup and drew a foul with 1:20 remaining.
-But he missed the free throw that could have tied it with a three-point play.
+But he missed the free throw that could have tied it.

 Minaya blocked a shot by Harris and the ball went out of bounds to Providence.
 A.J.
 Reeves found Durham in the left corner and the Indiana transfer knocked down a clutch 3 that gave the Friars a 61-59 lead and left him 1 for 8 from the field.

-It was the first 3-pointer since January for Durham, who began the day 19 of 91 (21%) from behind the arc this season.
+It was the first 3-pointer since January for Durham, who is 20 for 96 (21%) from behind the arc this season.

+“I would laugh at that, too,” Cooley said.
+“But you know what?
+He made it.
+And I trust him.
+He’s made some big shots for us the whole time.”

+Cooley has called Durham his “closer” because of the lefty guard’s proficiency at the foul line – especially down the stretch.
+He began the week leading the Big East with 153 made free throws.

-Minaya came up with another huge block at the other end, flying off the weakside, and Bo Hodges missed a contested layup for Butler.
+Minaya came up with another huge block at the other end flying off the weakside and Hodges missed a contested layup.
 Bynum hit a pair of free throws with 12.9 seconds to go before Hodges scored quickly on a drive.

-Providence had trouble getting the ball inbounds cleanly, but Bynum finally secured it and passed to a wide-open Durham for a dunk at the buzzer that sealed it.
+Providence had trouble getting the ball inbounds cleanly, but Bynum finally secured it and passed to a wide-open Durham for a dunk at the buzzer.

-Golden made four straight layups, two on passes from Simas Lukosius, to account for all the points in an 8-0 run that gave Butler a 51-45 lead with 9:13 to play.
+Golden made four straight layups, two on smooth passes from Lukosius, to account for all the points in an 8-0 run that gave Butler a 51-45 lead with 9:13 to play.

+“I just try to play with a will,” Golden said.
+“I knew this could be our last game.
+And I was just trying to give it everything I had for for the dudes that don’t get any college experience after this.”

 There were 26 fouls – 15 on Butler – in a tightly called first half that ended tied at 31.
 The 6-foot-10, 260-pound Watson bullied the Bulldogs down low and went into the break with 15 points.